 National Collaborative on Humanities & Ethics in Dentistry

-The National Collaborative on Humanities and Ethics in Dentistry is sponsored by the Center for Bioethics and Humanities at the University of Colorado Anschutz Medical Campus, McGovern Center for Humanities and Ethics at UTHealth Houston, and the University of Rochester Medicine.
+The National Collaborative on Humanities and Ethics in Dentistry (NCHED) is sponsored by the Center for Bioethics and Humanities at the University of Colorado Anschutz Medical Campus, the McGovern Center for Humanities and Ethics, the Department of Health Humanities & Bioethics at the University of Rochester School of Medicine and Dentistry, the Eastman Institute for Oral Health at University of Rochester, and the Neiswanger Institute for Bioethics and Health Leadership at Stritch Medical School at Loyola University Chicago.

 The first presentation was “Everything Comes Alive With Cherry Pie: Stories of Life at the End of Life,” on February 13, 2024.